Mammograms

 A mammogram is a safe, low-dose x-ray of the breast that can pick up very small breast cancers, well before a lump can be felt.

 Women have a 95% chance of surviving breast cancer five years or longer if the cancer is detected by a mammogram.
 Because the risk of breast cancer increases as you get older, BCFNZ recommends women consider having regular screening from age 40.
-Book your mammogram with BreastScreen Aotearoa!
+From age 45, you can book your free mammogram with BreastScreen Aotearoa!
 Freephone 0800 270 200.

 Having a mammogram